Small Intestinal Bacteria Overgrowth, commonly known as SIBO is one of the main causes of IBS and can cause a wide range of digestive symptoms.

 - Consider a one month trial of the low FODMAP diet.

-- If symptoms persist or you want to get a comprehensive analysis before you start treatment, do a SIBO breath test.
+- If symptoms persist or you want to get a comprehensive analysis before you start treatment, do a SIBO breath test with the Food Marble device

 - Assess other potential causes like carbohydrate malabsorption, histamine intolerance, medications, and stress as causes of gut problems.